Every piece of the Tabernacle of Moses refers to Jesus

 “Make upright frames for the Tent out of acacia wood.”
 (Exo 26:15)

 Note that the frames had to be upright, that is, standing up.
-This relates closely with the armor of God.
+This relates closely to the armour of God.

 “Put on all the armor that God gives you, so that you will be able to stand up against the Devil’s evil tricks.”
 (Eph 6:11)